-16.2.1 The requirements in this section shall only apply to residential board and care facilities with sprinkler systems installed in accordance with NFPA 13D, Standard for the Installation of Sprinkler Systems in One- and Two-Family Dwellings and Manufactured Homes, as described in NFPA 101, Life Safety Code.
+- 16.2.1 The requirements in this section shall only apply to residential board and care facilities with sprinkler systems installed in accordance with NFPA 13D as described in NFPA 101. - 16.2.1.1 Systems installed in accordance with NFPA 13D shall be inspected, tested, and maintained in accordance with NFPA 101.